lithnet/access-manager-docs/help-and-support/advanced-help-topics/recovering-from-a-lost-encryption-certificate.md

 ## Recovery steps for Lithnet LAPS for the Access Manager Directory
 ### Step 1: Generate a new certificate
-From the Access Manager Service configuration tool, visit the `Directory Configuration/Access Manager Directory/Lithnet LAPS page` click `Generate new...` to create a new certificate.
+From the Access Manager Service configuration tool, visit the `Access Manager Agent/Password settings` click `Generate new...` to create a new certificate.

 ### Step 2: Backup the new certificate
 Once the certificate has been generated, click `Export...` to back up the certificate.
 Choose a strong password, and keep this file safe, preferably in an offline location.